megafeltronx/hyperwarp-docs/docs/buying.md

 5. Once confirmed, the **veKitten NFT** will appear in your wallet.

 > 💡 You only need to approve each token once per wallet.

+### 💸 Marketplace Fee

+A **1.5% fee** is applied at the time of purchase and is included in the total price you see.
+No hidden charges.